camunozv/CakeDelivery/README.md

 # Cake Delivery - Compilers 2024-2 UNAL

-This is a general layout for the README file it doesnt fully represents the final result of the project.

 ## Description
 This project is a simple text-based game developed for our compilers class.
 In Cake Delivery, you play as a brave knight tasked with delivering a special cake to the princess.
 Your journey will take you through various locations, including a castle, a bakery, and a dark forest.
 Along the way, you'll need to collect items, avoid dangers, and solve challenges to complete your mission.